On Stein's test of uniformity on the hypersphere: Numerical experiments

-Overall, while $T_n(\lambda)$ is omnibus consistent for all $\lambda>0$, an appropriate choice of tuning parameter substantially improves rejection rates.
-The tuned test consistently leads or matches the best competitor across most settings, with $\mathrm{W}(1)$ as the only exception.
+Overall, while $T_n(\lambda)$ is omnibus-consistent for all $\lambda>0$, an appropriate choice of tuning parameter substantially improves rejection rates.
+The tuned test consistently leads the competitors or matches the best one across most settings, with $\mathrm{W}(1)$ as the only exception.
 The advantage is most pronounced for multimodal and mixture alternatives.
-Figure~\ref{fig:power_lambda} illustrates the sensitivity to $\lambda$ in comparison to the softmax test \citep{Fernandez-de-Marcos2023b}, as well as the dKSD test discussed in Section~\ref{sec:dKSD}, using the same tuning parameter $\lambda$ in each test statistic.
-The proposed test has a narrower range of near-optimal parameters, but achieves the highest rejection rates, with optimal $\lambda$, in the alternatives considered.
+Figure~\ref{fig:power_lambda} illustrates the sensitivity to $\lambda$ in comparison to the softmax test \citep{Fernandez-de-Marcos2023b}, as well as the $\mathrm{dKSD}$ test discussed in Section~\ref{sec:dKSD}, using the same tuning parameter $\lambda$ in each test statistic.
+The proposed test has a narrower range of near-optimal parameters, but achieves, with optimal $\lambda$, the highest rejection rates in the alternatives considered.